Applifting/culture/en/c-team-codex.md

 ## Lead by example

 First and foremost, be an example for other Applifters.
 Live by the Applifter's codex.

+### Be an Ambassador

+Externally, be an ambassador of Applifting's values.
+Communicate openly with customers and partners, ensuring your actions align with the values of transparency and authenticity.

 ### Sincerity in Communication